syncfusion-content/asp.netmvc-docs/aspnetmvc/PercentageTextBox/Behavior-Settings.md

 {% endhighlight %}

-Output when Enabled is “True” and when Enabled is “False”.
+Output when Enabled is “true” and when Enabled is “false”.